l-ox/bash-interactor/README.md

    `sudo npm install exec`

-3) Create websocket server run file, give it executable permissions, and start it running.
+3) Create websocket server run file and start it running.

    `sudo vi websocket_server.js` --> input websocket_server code from this repo, remembering to change the script paths and listen port to your requirements.

-   `sudo chmod +x websocket_server.js`

    `sudo nodejs websocket_server.js`